sonuoha/BuildUSD/README.md

 ```

 Units and Geospatial
-- Per-file stages author WGS84 reference on /World and /World/Geospatial (OmniGeospatial referencePosition).
-Projected anchors are stored as `ifc:anchorProjected` customData.
+- Per-file stages author WGS84 reference on /World and /World/Geospatial (OmniGeospatial referencePosition) when anchoring or lon/lat overrides are supplied and geospatial mode is enabled.
+Projected anchors are stored as `ifc:anchorProjected` customData when available.
 - Federated masters created via `buildusd.federate` are authored with metersPerUnit=1.0 (meters).
 Payloads are not rescaled; a log line indicates alignment or mismatch.

 Geo Anchoring
-- Conversion and federation expose `--anchor-mode` controlling how /World is aligned. `local` anchors to IfcSite placement, `basepoint` anchors to PBP/SP, and `none` leaves /World unchanged.
+- Conversion and federation expose `--anchor-mode` to control model offsets and anchor metadata. `local` uses IfcSite placement, `basepoint` uses PBP/SP, and `none` skips model offsets (geospatial metadata only if a lon/lat override is supplied).
 - Geodetic metadata (lon/lat/height) is derived from the chosen anchor (using `pyproj` when available) and written on /World and /World/Geospatial alongside the `ifc:` attributes; metersPerUnit remains 1.0.
-- Example invocations: `python -m buildusd --anchor-mode basepoint ...` for conversion, `python -m buildusd --anchor-mode none ...` to leave stages unanchored, and `python -m buildusd.federate --anchor-mode basepoint ...` to keep federated masters aligned in the same frame.
+- Example invocations: `python -m buildusd --anchor-mode basepoint ...` for conversion, `python -m buildusd --anchor-mode none ...` to skip model offsets, and `python -m buildusd.federate --anchor-mode basepoint ...` to keep federated masters aligned in the same frame.

 IFC Metadata as USD Attributes
 - IFC psets/qtos are authored as attributes (not customData) using: